fsoubelet/PyhDToolkit/docs/quickstart.rst

     )

 .. tip::
-    A useful tidbit is this line which sets up the logging level for functions in the package:
+    A useful tidbit is the following which sets up the logging level for functions in the package:

     .. prompt:: python >>>

-        from pyhdtoolkit.utils import defaults
+        from pyhdtoolkit.utils import logging
-        defaults.config_logger(level="trace")  # the lowest level used, will give ALL logging
+        logging.config_logger(level="trace")  # the lowest level used, will give ALL logging

 Additional Helpers
 ^^^^^^^^^^^^^^^^^^